donmccaughey/C-evo-x/README.md

 1. Ensure you have all the prerequisites installed.
-1. Check that the Delphi compiler `dcc32.exe`, the Borland resource compiler `brcc32.exe` and Borland `make.exe` are available on the `PATH` of your Bash shell.
+1. Check that the Delphi compiler `dcc32.exe`, the Borland resource compiler `brcc32.exe` and Borland `make.exe` are available on the `PATH` of your command prompt.
 These files are installed in a directory like `C:\Program Files (x86)\Borland\Delphi4\Bin`.
-1. Check that `MSBuild.exe` is available on the `PATH` of your Bash shell.
+1. Check that `MSBuild.exe` is available on the `PATH` of your command prompt.
    This file is part of .NET and is installed in a directory like `C:\Windows\Microsoft.NET\Framework\v4.0.30319\`.
-1. Check that the WiX commands `candle.exe` and `light.exe` are available on the `PATH` of your Bash shell.
+1. Check that the WiX commands `candle.exe` and `light.exe` are available on the `PATH` of your command prompt.
 These files are part of the WiX Tookset and are installed in a directory like `C:\Program Files (x86)\WiX Toolset v3.11\bin`

-To build, open a Bash shell, navigate to the project root and run the `Makefile`:
+To build, open a Windows command prompt, navigate to the project root and run the `Makefile`:

 	make	# or: make all